Binsearch is public Usenet search engine but it’s very basic and difficult to use.

 If you need a better organized, more comprehensive NZB search, try a member-only site.
-These sites tend to come and go, and they often close their public registration.
+These sites generally require an invitation for access, but they sometimes open for public registration.

 Here are my recommendations:

-- NZBmegasearch (a stand-alone app – here’s a guide to installing it in the cloud)
+- NZBmegasearch: an open source usenet index – here’s a fairly technical guide to installing it in the cloud

-You’ll need an application to download all your NZB files.
+You’ll need an application to download all your files.
 My recommended app is SABnzbd (for Windows, Mac and Linux).
 If you download a lot, consider saving files directly to an external hard drive.

 It’s unlikely that you’ll be spied upon when using the Usenet, but it is still a possibility.
 Using a Virtual Private Network (VPN) is a straightforward way to conceal your IP address, and ensure your privacy.

 You want a VPN that allows P2P transfers on their servers, like Private Internet Access.

 See all my recommended providers in this post: The Best VPN For P2P.